utsavthakur448/Automated-VAPT-Framework/README.md

 # 🧾 Evidence Collection

-NEXUS-VAPT can collect evidence associated with security findings.
+VULNSCOPE can collect evidence associated with security findings.

 Evidence may include: